Raleigh Water Quality at a Glance

 Participate in Rainwater Rewards

-Apply for the Raleigh Rainwater Rewards program, which provides funding for rain gardens, permeable pavement, and rain cisterns that help reduce stormwater pollution and conserve water.
-Visit raleighnc.gov/rainwater-rewards for details and support the city’s broader “One Water Plan” approach.
+Apply for the Raleigh Rainwater Rewards programme, which provides funding for rain gardens, permeable pavement, and rain cisterns that help reduce stormwater pollution and conserve water.
+Visit raleighnc.gov/rainwater-rewards for details and support the city’s broader “One Water Plan” approach to integrated water management across Raleigh.

 Report Issues

 Contact Raleigh Water Customer Care at 919-996-3245 (available 24/7) for water main breaks, pressure problems, or quality concerns.
-Report leaks promptly to help conserve water and maintain system integrity throughout the 2,500-mile distribution network.
+Report leaks promptly to help conserve water and maintain system integrity throughout the 2,600-mile distribution network.
+You can also monitor active local alerts via our boil water notices tracker and water alert news.

 Frequently Asked Questions